liedge/LTX-Industries/README.md

 ## FAQ

 ### Development
-LimaTech is developed only on NeoForge for the current long term support Minecraft version (1.21.1) until further notice.
+LTX Industries is developed only on NeoForge for the current long term support Minecraft version (1.21.1) until further notice.
 Porting to other versions or loaders will not be considered.

 ### Compatibility